hema-dc/ML-Deployment/README.md

       * The current AI/ML model
       * Past AI/ML model (if any) already in production
       * The maturity of the code
+      * The MLOps Maturity level
+      * The Scalability requirements
       * The current available infrastructure
       * The current data pipeline (if any)
       * The Data dependencies